JoelNieto/sitemate-challenge/README.md

 ## Start the application

-Run `npm run starr` to start the development server.
-Happy coding!
+Run `npm run start` to start the development server.
+Navigate to `http://localhost:4200/`!